A Conversation with a Motorcycle Thief

 Started off tagging trains and buses, eventually moving up to crimes that could make me money, stealing motorbikes.

-I asked him what had changed and he told me he would cut me into his profit if I took on some of the risk.
+I asked him what had changed, and he told me he would cut me into his profit if I took on some of the risks.

 He picked me up later that night on his own bike and drove me to the site.